 The Bursary issues College bills at the beginning of each term via email to your @cam.ac.uk address, with details of how to pay.
-Each bill includes the room rent, the Facilities Charge and the Minimum Meals Charge (MMC) see ‘Your College Bill Explained ’.
+Each bill includes the room rent, see ‘Your College Bill Explained ’.
 Those students who are self funding will also have to pay their Graduate Tuition Fee via the College bill, in termly instalments.
 The bills at the start of the Lent, Easter and Long Vacation Terms include additional charges, such as the Cafeteria meals for the previous term.
 Towards the end of one year courses you agree with the Bursary a date on which your card is stopped and your bill is finalised.
 After this date you will no longer be able to use your card for payments and will need to pay cash for meals for example.
 This final bill is settled before you leave Cambridge.
 For PhD students arrangements to settle their account are made when the thesis is submitted.

 Payment of your bill can be made in person at the Bursary, or online.
 Alternatively, you may leave your cheque at the Porters’ Lodge.
 The deadlines for payment are printed on each bill and you are expected to pay your bills by the appointed time.
 As a charity the College is obliged to take steps to remedy anything that weakens the College’s financial position.
 So failure to do so will ultimately lead to higher student charges.